 In each year of the programme, you will attend 10 teaching weekends (see Dates and Delivery link).
 Attendance on all weekends is compulsory.
-Either Unit Six or Seven will be a residential weekend lasting from Friday afternoon to Sunday afternoon at Cumberland Lodge, a beautiful Grade II listed country house in the heart of Windsor Great Park.
+The April unit will be a residential weekend lasting from Friday afternoon to Sunday afternoon at Cumberland Lodge, a beautiful Grade II listed country house in the heart of Windsor Great Park.
 There are no costs for accommodation and meals on this residential, which are fully included within your course fee.

 As with all counselling and psychotherapy trainings at Metanoia, you will need to be in weekly personal therapy throughout your training, and fortnightly clinical supervision whilst in placement.

 - Personal counselling